harcokuppens/clean-classic-helloworld/README.md

 `CleanIDE.app` see
 [CleanIDE-wine-app-MacOS](./resources/CleanIDE-wine-app-MacOS/README.md).

+**Important:**

+- Due to Wine limitations the MacOS application always launches a new Clean IDE instance when opening a `.prj`, `.icl`, or `.dcl` file.
+- MacOS adds extra protection, called TCC, to some folders in your home directory, eg. ~/Desktop ~/Documents.
+When opening a Clean file from one of these specially protected folders you have to many times allow the same permission.
+Somehow the permission does not stick in wine.
+This is annoying.
+A good work around is by not putting your Clean project in such protected folder.

+  Instead of putting your CleanIDE project in:

+        ~/Documents/CleanIDE_Projects/MyProject

+  Put it in:

+        ~/CleanIDE_Projects/MyProject

-**Important:** remember that Wine is not perfect.
+- Remember that Wine is not perfect.
 Some Windows API's are not good implemented.
 For example, on wine on MacOS, the project `examples/PlatformExamples/IPLookup.prj` builds in the CleanIDE and runs, but does print the empty string.
 When you install the MacOS version of Clean and build it with the commandline using `cpm` then it works fine!

 ## Build project without project file using `clm`